2013 American Le Mans Monterey

 The 2013 American Le Mans Series Monterey was an auto racing event held at Mazda Raceway Laguna Seca, near Monterey, California on May 9–11, 2013.
 The four-hour race was the third round of the 2013 American Le Mans Series season.
 Germans Klaus Graf and Lucas Luhr defended their 2012 Monterey win with overall victory for Muscle Milk Pickett Racing, while Luhr became the winningest driver in American Le Mans Series history.
 Scott Tucker and Marino Franchitti took P2 honors for Level 5 Motorsports, while Mike Gausch and Luis Díaz won the PC category.
 Corvette Racing's Jan Magnussen and Antonio García led GT and Henrique Cisneros, Jr. and Nick Tandy won in GTC.

+Background

+Preview

+American Le Mans Series (ALMS) president Scott Atherton confirmed the race was part of the schedule for the 2013 American Le Mans Series schedule in October 2012.
+It was the fifteenth consecutive year the event was held as part of the American Le Mans Series.
+The 2013 American Le Mans Monterey was the third of ten scheduled sports car races of 2013 American Le Mans Series.
+The event was held at the eleven-turn 2.238 mi Mazda Raceway Laguna Seca in Monterey County, California on May 11, 2013.
+The event was shortened from 6 hours to 4 hours.

+Before the race, Nick Heidfeld and Neel Jani led the P1 Drivers' Championship with 40 points, ahead of Klaus Graf and Lucas Luhr on countback with 40 points.
+With 92 points, Ryan Briscoe and Scott Tucker led the P2 Drivers' Championship over Marino Franchitti by 3 points.
+In PC, Mike Guasch led the Drivers' Championship with 40 points, ahead of Colin Braun.
+Oliver Gavin and Tommy Milner led the GT Drivers' Championship with 34 points, ahead of Bill Auberlen and Maxime Martin on countback.
+With 37 points, Henrique Cisneros and Sean Edwards led the GTC Drivers' Championship, ahead of Nelson Canache Jr. and Spencer Pumpelly.

 Qualifying

 Qualifying result

 Pole position winners in each class are marked in bold.